Carriers That Care

 Four fundamental pillars for enabling "Aging in the Right Place"

-In particular, the scope of the service is based around their "Ageing in the Right Place" report, where they define four fundamental pillars that are essential in enabling older adults to age in the most appropriate setting where their personal preferences, circumstances, and care needs are met.
-Carriers that Care is made with a focus on the fourth pillar, improving social connections to reduce loneliness and social isolation.
+Secondary research sourced from the National Institute of Ageing (NIA) - particularly, their "Ageing in the Right Place" report, defines four fundamental pillars that are essential in enabling older adults to age in the most appropriate setting where their personal preferences, circumstances, and care needs are met.

 1. Promoting Preventive Health and Better Chronic Disease Management